UCloudDoc-Team/cli/cmd/ucloud/eip/allocate.md

 ### Options

 ```
-  --line     string                 Required.
-'BGP' or 'International'.
-'BGP' could be set in
-                                    China mainland regions, such as cn-bj2 etc.
-                                    'International' could be set in the regions beyond
-                                    mainland, such as hk, tw-kh, us-ws etc.

   --bandwidth-mb     int            Required.
 Bandwidth(Unit:Mbps).The range of value related
                                     to network charge mode.
 By traffic [1, 200]; by bandwidth
                                     [1,800] (Unit: Mbps); it could be 0 if the eip belong to
                                     the shared bandwidth

+  --line     string                 Optional.
+'BGP' or 'International'.
+'BGP' could be set in
+                                    China mainland regions, such as cn-bj2 etc.
+                                    'International' could be set in the regions beyond
+                                    mainland, such as hk, tw-kh, us-ws etc.

   --project-id     string           Optional.
-Assign project-id (default "org-oxjwoi")
+Override default project-id, see 'ucloud project
+                                    list'

   --region     string               Optional.
-Assign region (default "cn-sh2")
+Override default region, see 'ucloud region'

   --traffic-mode     string         Optional. traffic-mode is an enumeration value.
                                     'Traffic','Bandwidth' or 'ShareBandwidth' (default "Bandwidth")